-An e-book collection by McGraw Hill for engineering subject areas.
+An e-book collection by Taylor & Francis for multiple disciplines.

 Note: Review articles, an important source of background information, can be helpful in getting started.
 They synthesize key research on the topic and are written by experts in the field.
 Review articles are published in academic journals and can be found in databases.

 Primary information sources, such as articles and conference papers:

 Scopus is a navigation tool covering the world's largest collection of abstracts, references and indexes of scientific, technical, and medical (STM) literature.
 Seamless links to full-text articles and other library resources make Scopus quick, easy, and comprehensive.

 PubMed is a free resource supporting the search and retrieval of biomedical and life sciences literature with the aim of improving health–both globally and personally.
 The PubMed database contains more than 35 million citations and abstracts of biomedical literature.